eudoxia0/eudoxia0.github.io/article/_posts/2023-06-12-second-class-references.md

 Another thing I didn't touch on is closures.
 Val [has closures][closure], and they can capture immutable as well as mutable references, but it's not clear to me what restrictions Val imposes here to preserve safety.
-Also, Val has a concept of [remote parts][remote], which I think is a way to do references without lifetimes.
+Also, Val has a concept of [remote parts][remote], which I think is a way to store references in data structures without involving lifetimes.

 [closure]: https://tour.val-lang.dev/functions-and-methods#closures
 [remote]: https://github.com/val-lang/val/blob/8d4dadc3ecb3d8f098a4e4f12139eb8bcd3950e4/Docs/RemoteParts.md?plain=1#L1